- 7 Shocking Hair Extensions Before & After Transformations - June 25, 2021

 Here are many different active ingredients that you need to look at in shampoo before buying:

-1. Zinc pyrithione
+- 1. Zinc pyrithione

-3. Coal tar
+- 3. Coal tar

-4. Salicylic acid
+- 4. Salicylic acid

-5. Selenium sulfide
+- 5. Selenium sulfide

-One important thing I want to tell you If you use a shampoo that contains coal tar then you need to be aware that it can make your scalp more sensitive to sun exposure and also it can cause discoloration of your hair if your hair is not black.
+One important thing I want to tell you is If you use a shampoo that contains coal tar then you need to be aware that it can make your scalp more sensitive to sun exposure and also it can cause discoloration of your hair if your hair is not black.

 Treatment for scalp psoriasis